thanos-io/thanos/kube/README.md

 3. Download JSON credentials for service account and run: `kubectl create secret generic gcs-credentials --from-file=<your-json-file>`
 4. Run `bash kube/apply-lts.sh`

-You will be know able to reach Prometheus on http://prometheus-gcs.default.svc.cluster.local:9090/graph And Thanos Query UI on http://thanos-query.default.svc.cluster.local:19099/graph
+You will be now able to reach Prometheus on http://prometheus-gcs.default.svc.cluster.local:9090/graph And Thanos Query UI on http://thanos-query.default.svc.cluster.local:19099/graph

 Thanos Query UI should show exactly the same data as Prometheus, but also older data if it's running longer that 12h.